malramsay64/phd-thesis/02_Dynamics/introduction.md

     \cos\left(a\frac{2\pi}{M}\right), \sin\left(a\frac{2\pi}{M}\right)
 \right] $$

-Where the sum is over $N$ values of the angle $\theta_i$ which ranges in value from $0$ to $2\pi$
+Where the sum is over $M$ values of the angle $\theta_i$ which ranges in value from $0$ to $2\pi$

 $$ F(k, t) = \frac{1}{NM} \left \langle \sum_j^N\sum_{a=1}^M \cos \left (